storyprotocol/documentation/docs/DEVELOPERS/tutorials/protect-ai-generated-content.md

 )
 ```

-Look at the console output, and copy the SPG NFT contract address.
-Add that value as `SPG_NFT_CONTRACT_ADDRESS` to your `.env` file:
+Run this file and look at the console output.
+Copy the SPG NFT contract address and add that value as `SPG_NFT_CONTRACT_ADDRESS` to your `.env` file:

 ```Text env
 SPG_NFT_CONTRACT_ADDRESS=